We pay attention to our YouTube subscribers. We try and address the questions that come to us.

-What’s great about this technique is that it really only takes a few minutes to learn.
+The beauty of this technique is that it simply takes a few minutes to master.

 Thank you Sifu for the detailed explanation as always.
 But you didn’t really show how to move the wrist and arm when gripped with hands up.
 I actually can’t understand how to turn the arm to loosen the grip cause the elbow has so low leverage in position to the wrist.
 Maybe i have to turn it like a Bong Sao, but i’m not sure.